slatedocs/slate/source/index.html.md

 For more detailed step-by-step instructions on setting up user management and the different role types, click here.

 **Overall Campaign Summary**

 Keep track of all the details of the entire campaign such as the total amount of disbursement, total number of transactions, and the maker and approver related information of a campaign.

 **Transaction Details**

 Itemized details of each individual transaction, including their respective statuses: success, pending, or failed

-### Registration and Set Up
+## Registration and Set Up
 **Prerequisites**

 * Register an account on OY dashboard

 * Upgrade your account

 * Upgrade request is approved

-### Testing (Testing environment coming soon)
+## Testing (Testing environment coming soon)

-### How to Use
+## How to Use

 In order to create disbursement campaigns, a sufficient available OY! balance is required in the account.
 If there is an insufficient available balance in the account, campaigns can still be created but not approved.

 Click here for more details and instructions about topping up to your OY! account.

-1. **Create Disbursement**: On the OY! dashboard, navigate to Send Payments > Bulk Disburse on your left menu bar.
+**1. Create Disbursement**: On the OY! dashboard, navigate to Send Payments > Bulk Disburse on your left menu bar.
 Click “Create Disbursement” on the far righthand side of that page to create a new bulk disbursement campaign.

-2. **Create Campaign Details**: Fill in the campaign details and upload an xlsx or csv file.
+**2. Create Campaign Details**: Fill in the campaign details and upload an xlsx or csv file.

 Please fill out a campaign name and campaign description in the provided spaces.
 These details are strictly used as your tracking information only and will not be shared to the transaction recipients.